Baron: Style of address

 It is very common for the surnames of barons and baronesses to be identical to or included in the formal title of their barony.
-However, when addressed as a peer, Lord, Lady or Baroness is followed by the name of his or her barony, not his personal name.
-This is relevant when a baron or baroness's title is completely different from his or her personal surname (e.g. William Thomson, Lord Kelvin), or includes a territorial designation in addition to his surname (e.g. Martin Rees, Lord Rees of Ludlow).
+However, when addressed as a peer, the title of Lord, Lady, or Baroness is followed by the name of his or her barony, not his personal name.
+This is relevant when a baron or baroness's title is completely different from his or her personal surname (e.g. William Thomson, Lord Kelvin) or includes a territorial designation in addition to his surname (e.g. Martin Rees, Lord Rees of Ludlow).
 This also means that including a baron or baroness's forename before his or her title is incorrect and potentially misleading.
-For example, "Lady Margaret Thatcher" (as opposed to "Lady Thatcher") would imply that she was the daughter of an earl, marquess or duke, or Lady of the Garter or Thistle not holding a peerage rather than a baroness.
+For example, "Lady Margaret Thatcher" (as opposed to "Lady Thatcher") would imply that she was the daughter of an earl, marquess, or duke, or Lady of the Garter or Thistle not holding a peerage rather than a baroness.
 Likewise, in the case of men, "Lord Digby Jones" (as opposed to "Lord Jones of Birmingham") would imply that he was the younger son of a marquess or duke rather than a baron.

 The United Kingdom has a policy of including titles of nobility on passports: the title is entered into the surname field and a standard observation is recorded giving the holder's full name and title.
 A Baron would therefore record his surname as Lord [Barony], and the observation would note that The holder is The Right Honourable [given names] [surname] Lord [Barony].
 However, if the title of an applicant's peerage is different from his surname, he can choose whether to use his surname or title in the surname field.
 A baroness in her own right would substitute "Baroness" for "Lord", and the wife of a Baron would similarly substitute "Lady".
-Titles of nobility are checked against Debrett's Peerage, Who's Who or the London Gazette by the passport office on application.
+Titles of nobility are checked against Debrett's Peerage, Who's Who, or the London Gazette by the passport office on application.